matthewmckenna/invoices/docs/examples.md

 ❯ invoicetool dump-documents --output-directory ~/document-dumps data/books
 ```

-We can go to the `--output-directory` specified above (`~/document-dumps`), and see that the directory structure has been mirrored under the current date:
+We can go to the `--output-directory` specified above (`~/document-dumps`), and see that the directory structure has been mirrored.

+Note that only the Word documents have been copied, and the Excel spreadsheets were ignored as we did not specify to include the extensions `.xls` or `.xlsx`.

 ```zsh
 ❯ cd ~